 Ask new clients in the first few weeks: They are likely still excited about your product/service and are better able to explain why it's so awesome.

 Automate it: You've got a lot on your plate, and referrals might be low on your list of priorities.
-Create an automatic email sequence or use a platform that sends handwritten notes to make sure you never forget to ask for those referrals.
+Create an automatic email sequence using email sequence software or use a platform that sends handwritten notes to make sure you never forget to ask for those referrals.

 According to Neilsen, recommendations from friends remain the most trusted form of advertising.
 So make sure you’re leveraging the power of current customers to bring in new prospects.